tideways/profiler/README.md

 ## Configuration

-For every application on the server you can optionally create a file `/etc/qafooprofiler/$apiKey.ini`:
+For every application on the server you can optionally create a file `/etc/qafooprofiler/$apiKey.ini`.
+These are the defaults:

     [general]
     sample_rate=20
     enabled=1
+    backend=network ; or "curl" if on development server with no Daemon xhprof_flags=0

     [calls]
     1=mysql_connect